atomica-dev/land-x-safety-module/content/faq/faq.md

   - title: Safety Module
     items:
       - items:
+          - header: What is LandX Safety Module?
+            content: >
+              LandX Safety Module is a widely used safety mechanism to protect users of leading DeFi Protocols.

+              Similar to Aave Safety module, LandX Safety Module is a smart contract-based security layer made of smart contracts and staked assets which provides protection to the LandX Protocol and its users.

+              For the users of LandX protocol, LandX Safety Module provides asset-backed guarantees of safety and soundness.

+              For the stakers, Safety Module provides a selection of staking pools which provide yield funded by risk premiums paid by LandX users and rewards from LandX in exchange for providing a stake and sharing the risks with other stakers.
+Just like on most staking platforms, there is a small probability that stake may get slashed should LandX protocol suffer from a shortfall event.

+              Staking Pool APY depends on supply & demand, and set programmatically, just like interest rates in lending markets like Aave and Compound are set programmatically based on utilization of capital pools.
           - header: How does the LandX Safety Module protect xToken holders?
             content: >
               xToken holders are protected because the assets backing xToken